“The biggest risk is not taking any risk.” Profound words indeed!

 Through his interactions and workshops, Sandeep works towards breaking the myths and illusions about money and finance.

-He has also conducted presentations, workshops and guest lectures at Management institutes for students on Financial Planning and Wealth Creation.
+He has also conducted presentations, workshops and guest lectures at professional colleges and management institutes for students on Financial Planning and Wealth Creation.

 He can be reached at: